Rembert Weakland

-Shortly before his retirement, it was revealed that Weakland had a sexual relationship with a seminarian several decades before and that the diocese had paid $450,000 to the man to settle litigation.
+In 2017, the Archdiocese of Milwaukee removed Weakland's name from an archdiocesan facility due to his poor response to the clergy sex abuse crisis and for his long-term romantic relationship with a man.

 Biography

 Early life

 George Weakland was born on April 2, 1927, in Patton, Pennsylvania, to Basil Weakland (1897–1932) and Mary Kane (1898–1978).
 He had four sisters: Leora, Elizabeth, Barbara, and Marian; and a brother William.
-Weakland attended Our Lady of Perpetual Help School in Patton, Illinois, and then enrolled at the minor seminary run by the Benedictine monks of Saint Vincent Archabbey in Latrobe, Pennsylvania.
+Weakland attended Our Lady of Perpetual Help School in Patton, Pennsylvania, and then enrolled at the minor seminary run by the Benedictine monks of Saint Vincent Archabbey in Latrobe, Pennsylvania.

 In 1945, Weakland entered the novitiate of the archabbey, taking the religious name of Rembert.
-On September 23, 1946, he went on to study at Saint Vincent College and Saint Vincent Seminary, also run by the archabbey.
+In September 1946, he went on to study at Saint Vincent College and Saint Vincent Seminary, also in Labrobe.
 He made his solemn profession as a monk on September 29, 1949, at Solesmes Abbey in France.
-Weakland was then sent by the archabbot to study theology at the Pontifical Atheneum of St. Anselm in Rome.
+The archabbot then sent Weakland to study theology at the Pontifical Atheneum of St. Anselm in Rome.

 Priesthood

-On June 24, 1951, Weakland was ordained to the priesthood for the Benedictine order by Bishop Simone Salvi, the abbot of Subiaco Abbey near Rome, Italy.
+On June 24, 1951, Weakland was ordained to the priesthood for the Benedictine order by Bishop Simone Salvi at Subiaco Abbey near Rome.
 He furthered his studies in music in Italy, France, and Germany, as well as at the Juilliard School and Columbia University, both in New York City.

 While researching at the British Library in London, Weakland discovered the text of a medieval liturgical drama, the Play of Daniel.
 He then released an authoritative text with commentary.
-The drama was frequently staged by musical groups, such as the New York Pro Musica.
+The drama has been frequently staged by musical groups, such as the New York Pro Musica.
 From 1957 to 1963, Weakland taught music at St. Vincent College.